oleg-agapov/node-test/express.md

   res.redirect('/');
 });
 ```
-If you want to get a callback after your session was saved successfully use:
+If you want to get a callback after your session was saved successfully (for example if you need to make sure that you render your view _after_ the session was deleted) use:
 ``` javascript
 req.session.save((err) => {
   // callback is here